amaelkady/OpenSEES_Models_SMF/README.md

 This folder contains ready-to-run 2-dimensional OpenSEES models of five archetype steel buildings designed with perimeter special moment frames (SMFs), with heights of 2, 4, 8, 12 and 20-story.

 # Important note
 These models were developed back in 2019.
-There has been several updates since then including new modeling approaches and guidelines.
-To generate frame models with updated modeling specifications, you are strongly recommended to use the FM-2D software (https://github.com/amaelkady/FM-2D).
+There has been several updates since then including new hysteretic models and modeling guidelines for steel members and connections.
+To generate frame models with these updated modeling specifications, you should use the FM-2D software (https://github.com/amaelkady/FM-2D).

 # References
 •	Elkady, A., and Lignos, D. G. (2014).
 "Modeling of the composite action in fully restrained beam-to-column connections: implications in the seismic design and collapse capacity of steel special moment frames."
 Earthquake Engineering & Structural Dynamics, 43(13), 1935-1954, DOI: 10.1002/eqe.2430.